 In our day, we have witnessed a proliferation of mamzerut cases, most commonly as a result of ignorance rather than defiance of Jewish tradition.
 Branding a child as a marital outcast regardless of the parent's intent troubles us.
 We have made a commitment in the past to enable Jews to marry other Jews even in the face of Biblical prohibitions.
-To disregard the behavior of parents in our decision to marry a Jewish child is not a radical act, but simply an affirmation of our ruling close to thirty years ago.
+To disregard the behavior of parents in our decision to perform the marriage of a Jewish child is not a radical act, but simply an affirmation of our ruling close to thirty years ago.
 Our decision, then and now, is to refuse to consider evidence of mamzerut, because the law in our day does not serve as a deterrent to sexual misconduct and instead undermines respect for Torah.

 We have a found a way to make mamzerut functionally inoperative.
-By refusing to entertain evidence of mamzerut, a choice that is our judicial prerogative, we have created an impediment to holding that a person is a mamzer.
-152 Consequently, if a person comes to us and says, "my Jewish mother thought my father was dead or divorced with out a get, remarried, and then had me.
+By refusing to entertain evidence of mamzerut, a choice that is our judicial prerogative, we have created an impediment to holding that a person is a mamzer.152 Consequently, if a person comes to us and says, "My Jewish mother thought my father was dead or divorced without a get, remarried, and then had me.
 What is my status?"
 We must answer, "I did not hear and will not hear anything that you say regarding your possible status as a mamzer.
 You are a full Jew.
 In the Conservative movement, we do not consider the category of mamzerut as operative, because we are committed to judging each person on his or her own merits as a result of the moral teachings of our tradition."
-Even if we know
+Even if we know that a woman in our community divorced without a get, remarried, and had a child, we do not consider the status of the child as other than as a Jew.